400 Market Street 10th Floor

 Philadelphia, PA 19106

-Glynn Walden is the Senior VP of Engineering for CBS Radio where he is responsible for new technology roll outs including advanced HD radio applications and signal improvements.
+Glynn Walden was the Senior VP of Engineering for CBS Radio where he was responsible for new technology roll outs including advanced HD radio applications and signal improvements.
 He currently consults for Entercom Radio.

 In 1991 he helped found USA Digital Radio, a consortium of broadcasters developing In Band On Channel (IBOC) technology.
 USADR merged with Lucent Digital Radio to form iBiquity Digital Corporation.
 In his previous capacity as Vice President of Broadcast Engineering for iBiquity Digital Corporation, he wrote the IBOC technical and regulatory specifications for a design team of 50 engineers, scientists and technicians who developed the IBOC system.
 He also authored the transition plan that allowed broadcasters to move from analog to digital broadcasting with minimal technical and economic disruptions to broadcasters and listeners.